-By: Margo Asay, Full Circle Supporter
+By: Margo Asay, Full Circle Supporter and Guest Blogger

 I’m a fixer – I think all moms are.
 No matter how old your child is, moms feel the need to fix – to make it better.
 But sometimes that’s not possible.
 The feeling of helplessness to change the situation is a crushing blow.
 To witness your son or daughter mourn the loss of their child is a double gut-wrenching blow.

 As a grandparent, you grieve for the death of your grandchild and the loss of your own hopes and dreams.
 Although I lost my granddaughter Logan almost five years ago, I think of her every day.
 I imagine what she would look like and if she would have the same mannerisms as my daughter, her mother.
 I wonder if she would have been enthralled with the color purple or want to wear dresses with sparkly shoes.

 As a grandparent, you grieve the loss of innocence for your own child as they will never see life the same way again.
 You can’t protect them from the daily reminder of what has been stolen from them.
 I miss my daughter.
 She now sees the world through a lens colored by loss and grief.
 I want to fix it – but that’s not possible.

 If you are like me, you never give up in trying to lessen the blows.
 How may you ask?

 What can I do as a grandparent to make it in any way better?